 Volunteers get discounted rates when joining 2 or more Enkosini programs!

-Volunteer costs cover meals, accommodation, activities, transfers from Lydenburg to Lapolosa, and project donation.
 Flights and travel/medical insurance are NOT included.
-The only additional spending money required will be for personal purchases, social excursions away from Lapolosa, and pre/post project travel.
+The only additional spending money required will be for personal purchases, excursions away from Lapolosa, and pre/post project travel.
 We do not have discounted rates for partial weeks.

-Lapolosa dates are flexible, though we prefer to run the one-week program on Monday to Sunday schedules with the Kruger safari over the long weekend.
+Lapolosa dates are flexible, though we prefer to start the one-week program on Mondays with the Kruger safari over the weekend.

-Volunteers take the Bushveld Link Shuttle, departing from the Johannesburg OR Tambo Airport to the town of Lydenburg (discounted rate of 220 ZAR for Enkosini volunteers -www.bushveldlink.co.za).
-The Lapolosa team will collect volunteers from Lydenburg on the start date.
+Volunteers take the Bushveld Link Shuttle, departing from the Johannesburg OR Tambo Airport to the town of Lydenburg (www.bushveldlink.co.za).
+The Lapolosa team will collect participants from Lydenburg on the start date.

 Lapolosa is based in a malaria-free area.
 There are no required vaccinations for joining the program or entering South Africa, however it is incumbent upon each person to get their own medical advice (it is possible that volunteers may enter malarial zones during the safari to Kruger National Park).
 See FAQs for complete packing list.

 “It is difficult to know where to start when talking about my visit to Lapolosa.
-It was one of the most amazing things that I have ever experienced.
-The way that the staff have built up such an incredible relationship with the animals left me "open-mouthed" ....Lapolosa itself is my idea of heaven.
+It was one of the most amazing things that I have ever experienced. ....Lapolosa itself is my idea of heaven.
 To someone born and brought up in the centre of London, the quiet, the darkness and the beauty is almost impossible to describe to someone who has not experienced it....
 I am so grateful for the day that I was in the AfriCam chatroom and someone mentioned the existence of Lapolosa.” -Sheila Knight, England

 “A huge thank you for welcoming me into your home and giving me the most amazing opportunity and experience...
 I have never felt as happy, comfortable and complete as I did at Lapolosa.
 In the best way I don't think my life will be the same.
 Lapolosa has made me realize things about life and the direction I would like my life to go in...
 I think you guys are doing a wonderful thing, and I am proud that I was a able to contribute something to it.”-Rebecca Dicks, England